Bob Barr: Departure from Republican Party

 In the 2004 presidential election, Barr left the Republican Party and publicly endorsed the Libertarian Party presidential nominee Michael Badnarik.

 In 2006, he joined the Libertarian Party as a regional representative, then serving on the Libertarian National Committee.

 Political associations

-Barr sat on the board of directors of the National Rifle Association from 2001 to 2007.
+Barr sat on the board of directors of the National Rifle Association of America from 2001 to 2007.
+He became president of the group in May 2024.

 Barr is a commentator on political and social issues and is chairman of the American Conservative Union Foundation's '21st Century Center for Privacy and Freedom'.

 In January 2006, to emphasize the bipartisan nature of the event, Barr planned on introducing Al Gore at a speech co-sponsored by the Liberty Coalition and the American Constitution Society for Law and Policy to address what they called the "NSA Spying Scandal", in which Gore compared warrantless wiretapping to the FBI's illegal COINTELPRO project surveilling, discrediting and disrupting Martin Luther King Jr.